 Skill Benchmarks Overview Dashboard

-For example, this dashboard helps you see how you might need to tailor programs based on results.
+- See how you might need to tailor programs based on results.
 If many users rank in the Novice or Aspiring categories, you might consider assigning additional content for this skill.
 Conversely, if many learners score in the Proficient or Advanced categories and only a few score in Novice, you can tailor programs just for the Novice users and assign Proficient users to the next highest skill set.

-If you haven't yet assigned Skill Benchmarks or added them to custom journeys, you can see what skills your users are focusing on and if they align to your corporate business objectives.
+- See what skills your users are focusing on and if they align to your corporate business objectives.
 If you configured audiences for department and job role, you can get a sense of the skill level of different departments or job role by using the audience filter to see the skill benchmarks accessed and the scores achieved.

 To access this dashboard: